JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-11-21-jetpack-compose-effect-handlers.md

 Line `drawerTouchHandler.enabled = drawerState.isOpen` is an actual side effect.
 We're initializing a callback reference on an external object as a **side effect of the composition**.

-The problem on doing it right in the `@Composable` function body is that we don't have any control on when this runs, so it'll run on every composition / recomposition, and **never disposed**, opening the door to potential leaks.
+🚨 The problem on doing it right in the `@Composable` function body is that we don't have any control on when this effect runs, so it'll run on every composition / recomposition, and **never disposed**, opening the door to potential leaks.

-Remember `@Composable` functions are prepared by the Compose compiler to be restartable and idempotent.
+> Remember `@Composable` functions are prepared by the Compose compiler to be restartable and idempotent.
 That means they might **run multiple times**.

 A side effect of the composition could also be a **network or a database request**, for example.
 Imagine we need to load the data to display on screen from a network service.
 What would happen if the composable leaves the composition before it completes?.
 We might prefer cancelling the job at that point, right?